Tab Hunter: Personal life

 Hunter had a relationship with actor Anthony Perkins after having met him at the Chateau Marmont during the filming of Friendly Persuasion in 1956.
-Their relationship spanned two to four years, and Hunter has said that they only broke up because of Perkins's movie studio, Paramount, and the studio system.
-However, he remembered Perkins as a "special part of my journey.
+Their relationship spanned two to four years, and Hunter has said that they only broke up because of pressure from Perkins's movie studio, Paramount.
+Hunter said that on the contrary, he had experienced no similar pressure from his own studio, Warner Bros.
+He later remembered Perkins as a "special part of my journey.
 He wanted to be a movie star more than anything.
 I wanted that too, but not with the same kind of drive he had.
-We were such opposites - but then maybe that was the attraction."
-He also had relationships with champion figure skater Ronnie Robertson, actor Neal Noorlag, and Soviet-born ballet dancer Rudolf Nureyev before settling down and marrying his partner/spouse of more than 35 years, film producer Allan Glaser.
+We were such opposites — but then maybe that was the attraction."
+He also had relationships with champion figure skater Ronnie Robertson, actor Neal Noorlag, and Soviet-born ballet dancer Rudolf Nureyev before settling down and marrying his partner of more than 30 years, film producer Allan Glaser.